deco3500-2017/SuzukiSwifts/README.md

 **Vinnie:**
 - Created a script for the kickstarter video with Jack
-- Got footage for kickstarter video round campus -Edited Kickstarter video
+- Got footage for kickstarter video round campus
+- Edited Kickstarter video
--Contributed to creating the poster
+- Contributed to creating the poster
--Prepared for the showcase with Daiki and Jack. (printing Poster and brochures) -Contributed with Final report
+- Prepared for the showcase with Daiki and Jack. (printing Poster and brochures)
+- Contributed with Final report

 **Jack:**
 - Created a script for the kickstarter video with Vinnie